LIM College History

 Elizabeth S. Marcuse became President of LIM College in 2002, after coming onboard as Vice President and Chief Operating Officer the previous year.
 Representing the third generation of dedicated Marcuse family leadership, President Marcuse spent nearly two decades building a successful career in fashion retailing and apparel manufacturing prior to joining LIM.

-President Marcuse has led LIM College through a period of incredible strategic growth, including overseeing the College’s ascension to become a master’s degree-granting institution, adding several new academic programs, expanding learning modalities, and ensuring that the student body is both geographically and ethnically diverse.
+President Marcuse has led LIM College through a period of incredible strategic growth, including overseeing the College’s ascension to become a master’s degree-granting institution, adding several new academic programs (including the nation’s first Bachelor of Business Administration degree in The Business of Cannabis), expanding learning modalities, and ensuring that the student body is both geographically and ethnically diverse.

-Today, embracing an era of increased globalization, technological advancement, and awareness of social justice issues, LIM College continues to thrive while remaining true to its original mission to educate and prepare students for successful careers in fashion and its related fields.
+Today, embracing an era of increased globalization, technological advancement, prioritization of diversity, equity and inclusion, and awareness of sustainability and social justice issues, LIM College continues to thrive while remaining true to its original mission to educate and prepare students for successful careers in fashion and its adjacent fields.

 The LIM College Campus

 LIM College is situated in two buildings in midtown Manhattan: 216 East 45th Street (between 2nd and 3rd Avenues) and 545 Fifth Avenue (at East 45th St.) - just steps from some of the world’s most famous company headquarters and retail flagships.
-Facilities include a comprehensive 5,000-square-foot library, Mac and PC computer labs, learning centers and studios, student lounges, a photography studio, a bookstore, and a cafe.
-For student housing in the 2021-2022 academic year, LIM has reserved rooms at the Ludlow Residence on Manhattan’s Lower East Side in collaboration with the School of Visual Arts.
+Facilities include a comprehensive 5,000-square-foot library, Mac and PC computer labs, an academic resource center, visual and fashion merchandising studios, a color and materials research lab, a photography studio, student lounges, and a cafe.